 What is Brain in Hand?

 Some people we support use an assistive technology called ‘Brain in Hand’.
-This aims to reduce the symptoms of anxiety that can sometimes be felt by people with autism in unfamiliar situations.
+This aims to reduce the symptoms of anxiety that can sometimes be felt by autistic people in unfamiliar situations.

 Individuals and their carers put diary activities into their phone and plan for any challenges that they may face.
 This ranges from small things like running out of milk, through to planning strategies for panic attacks or losing house keys.
 The technology then allows the individual to access their schedule and step by step solutions to any problem is on their phone; reminding them what they need to do in a situation whenever and wherever they need it.